includeos/documentation/Getting-started.rst

 will build and run `this example service <https://github.com/hioa-cs/IncludeOS/blob/master/examples/demo_service/service.cpp>`__.

-More information about testing the example service is available here: :ref:`Testing the example service`.

 ..
 Testing the example service is further down on the page

 Writing your first service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Copy the `./seed <https://github.com/hioa-cs/IncludeOS/tree/master/seed>`__ directory to a convenient location like :code:`~/your_service`.
-Then, just start implementing the :code:`Service::start` function in the :code:`Service` class, located in `your_service/service.cpp <https://github.com/hioa-cs/IncludeOS/blob/master/seed/service.cpp>`__ (very simple example provided).
-This function will be called once the OS is up and running.
+1. Create a blank directory.
+2. Create a minimal ```service.cpp```
+3. Running "boot ." will add a CMakeList.txt based on the `./seed <https://github.com/hioa-cs/IncludeOS/tree/master/seed>`__.
-2. Update the `CMakeLists.txt <https://github.com/hioa-cs/IncludeOS/blob/master/seed/CMakeLists.txt>`__ to specify the name of your project, enable any needed drivers or plugins, etc.
+4. Update the `CMakeLists.txt <https://github.com/hioa-cs/IncludeOS/blob/master/seed/CMakeLists.txt>`__ to specify the name of your project, enable any needed drivers or plugins, etc.

 **Example:**